$267,419Average Value$143Average Price per Sq Ft5Homes For Sale

 an experienced agent in this area.

 Get out of the city and visit Fox Hollow in Garrettsville.
-There are restaurants, grocery stores, a cinema, drug store, post office, a boardwalk waterfall, Dairy Queen, and more all located near these homes.
-The location is within 30 minutes of Solon via easily accessed RT 422, and 30 minutes from Twinsburg along Route 82.
-Underground utilities (gas, electric, water and sewer) available - NO
+There are restaurants, grocery stores, a cinema, drug store, post office, a boardwalk waterfall, Dairy Queen, and more all located within walking distance of these new homes.
+The location is within 30 minutes of Solon via easily accessed RT 422.
+Underground utilities (gas, electric, water and sewer) available - NO SEPTIC SYSTEMS!
+This is

 Family owned and operated.
 Spacious kitchen with plenty of cabinets and counter space.
 Large bedrooms with nice closets.
 The bathroom has a tub with shower.
 Well-lit parking area.
 Basketball court and picnic area with outside grill.
 Short distance to shopping, restaurants, library, park and Headwaters Trail.
 The owner pays for trash and sewer.
 The Resident is responsible for electricity and